cyberman54/ESP32-Paxcounter/README.md

 	1 = cumulative counter, mac counter is never reset
 	2 = cyclic confirmed, like 0 but data is resent until confirmation by network received

-0x03 set GPS on/off
+0x03 set GPS on/off (NOT YET IMPLEMENTED)

 	0 = GPS off [default]
-	1 = GPS on, GPS data set (if present) added to payload
+	1 = GPS on, GPS data set (if present) is added to payload

 0x04 set display on/off